jsulm/passwd-wd/README.md

 sudo apt-get update
 ```

-Since the default supported version of Node.js is v4.2.6 on Ubuntu, to get more recent version of Node.js we will need to add a PPA (personal package archive) maintained by NodeSource.
+Since the default supported version of Node.js is v4.2.6 on Ubuntu, to get a more recent version of Node.js we will need to add a PPA (personal package archive) maintained by NodeSource.

 To add a PPA, first change to your home directory and then use curl to retrieve the installation script for the preferred version of Node.js: